muarshad01/Docker_and_Kubernetes/1_Dive_Into_Docker.md

 ## 4: What is Docker?

-* Docker is a platform or ecosystem around creating and running containers.
+* **Docker**: is a platform or ecosystem around creating and running containers.
-* Image: Single file with all the dependencies and configurations required to run a program.
+* **Image**: A single file with all the dependencies and configurations required to run a program.
+* **Container**:
-* Container: Instance of an image.
-Runs a program. **A CONTAINER IS A PROGRAM WITH ITS OWN ISOLATED SET OF HARDWARE RESOURCES.**
+  - Instance of an image.
+  - Runs a program.
+  - **A CONTAINER IS A PROGRAM WITH ITS OWN ISOLATED SET OF HARDWARE RESOURCES.**

 ## 5: Docker for Mac